 These two lines should give more detail about what you offer or why the customer should visit your website.

-Now that you know the basics of creating a text ad, let's take a more detailed look at how to create a Google ad using some best practices.
+Now that you know the basics of creating a text ad, we’ll go over some best practices.

 Where do Text Ads appear?

 Text ads can appear on Google results pages and across the Google Network, which includes the Search Network, search partners, and the Display Network.
 Text Ads might look different on the Display Network, or on mobile.
-Keep in mind that Text Ads often appear with language that labels them as advertisements so that viewers understand that the links are paid promotions.
+Text Ads often appear with language that labels them as advertisements so viewers understand that the links are paid promotions.

-By answering questions like these, you'll be able to narrow down the type of language to use in your ads, as well as specific products, services, or offerings that you might want to highlight.
-Try thinking up and using some adjectives that you feel describe your business or product and the way that it serves your customers.
+By answering questions like these, you’ll be able to narrow down the type of language to use in your ads, as well as specific products, services, or offerings that you might want to highlight.
+Think of adjectives that you feel describe your business or product and the way that it serves your customers.

-You can take a look at online ads for businesses similar to yours to get a feel for how your industry pitches itself to potential customers in the moments that they’re searching.
-This is a great way to find out what messages or strategies are succeeding in your industry, and also how to create a Google ad that will stand out.
-Just don’t copy another business’s ad exactly.
-Your business is unique and how you speak to your customers about it should be, too.
+You can look at online ads for businesses similar to yours to get a feel for how your industry pitches itself to potential customers when they’re searching.
+This is a great way to find out what messages or strategies are succeeding in your industry, and how to create a Google ad that will stand out.
+Don’t copy another business’s ad exactly; your business is unique and how you speak to your customers about it should be, too.